 Ms. Murphy was profiled by Plaintiff Magazine in 2016 “Profile: Anne Marie Murphy She made the transition from defense, enjoyed some early success and never looked back.”
 She was also profiled by Forum Magazine in 2015 “Volunteer spotlight – Anne Marie Murphy.”

-In 2015 Ms. Murphy joined the Board of Directors of California Advocates for Nursing Home Reform (“CANHR”).
+In 2015 Ms. Murphy joined the Board of Directors of California Advocates for Nursing Home Reform (“CANHR”) and is currently its President.
 CANHR is one of the largest and most respected non-profits in the country devoted to the protection of senior citizens.
 For the past 30 years, CANHR has educated and supported consumers and advocates regarding the rights of California seniors, through direct advocacy, community education, legislation and litigation.

 In 2008, Ms. Murphy was selected as a finalist for the 2008 Consumer Attorney of the Year Award by CAOC.
-In 2009, 2010, 2011 and 2012 Ms. Murphy was selected as a Northern California “Rising Star” by Northern California Super Lawyers and San Francisco Magazine.
+From 2009-2012 Ms. Murphy was selected as a Northern California “Rising Star” by Northern California Super Lawyers and San Francisco Magazine.
 In 2013 and in each year since, Ms. Murphy was selected as a Northern California “Super Lawyer” by Northern California Super Lawyers and San Francisco Magazine.
-In 2016 she was selected to the Super Lawyer’s list of top 100 lawyers in Norther California and its list of top 50 women lawyers in Northern California.
+Starting in 2016 she was selected to the Super Lawyer’s list of top 100 lawyers in Northern California and its list of top 50 women lawyers in Northern California.

 In May 2015, the Daily Journal named Ms. Murphy in its Top Women Lawyers edition as one of the “100 leading women lawyers in California.”
 That same year the Daily Journal named Ms. Murphy to its inaugural list of the top 25 plaintiff attorneys in California.